DanielCastanos/Google-Capstone-BellaBeat-Case-Study/Readme.md

 ## 3. Process
 **Data Cleaning and Processing**
-We used R for our analysis given the size of the data
+We used R for our analysis due to the size of the data
 ## To ensure accurate analysis, we:
 uploaded the CSV files to R and checked for duplicate and missing data.
 No significant issues were identified.
 Additionally, we converted `ActivityDate` to the correct format for handling.